Colloquium: Mechanical formalisms for tissue dynamics: Rheological diagrams and dissipation function

 \subsection{{Recursive construction of dissipation function}}

-{We show here that {\it any rheological diagram} can be described within the dissipation function formalism.} {T}he {basic ingredients} (\emph{e.g.} a dashpot, a slider, a viscoelastic element, etc.) have been studied in the main text, {particularly} in Section~\ref{sec:ingredients}, and successfully described within the dissipation function formalism. {A}n arbitrarily complex rheological diagram can be generated by successive combinations, either in parallel or in series, of simpler subdiagrams. {We need to prove} recursively that constitutive equations obtained directly from an arbitrary rheological diagram are identical to those obtained from {Eqs.~(\ref{eq:df:der0}{,}\ref{eq:df:derk})} within the dissipation function formalism.
+We show here that {\it any rheological diagram} can be described within the dissipation function formalism.
+The basic ingredients (\emph{e.g.} a dashpot, a slider, a viscoelastic element, etc.) have been studied in the main text, particularly in Section~\ref{sec:ingredients}, and successfully described within the dissipation function formalism.
+An arbitrarily complex rheological diagram can be generated by successive combinations, either in parallel or in series, of simpler subdiagrams.
+We need to prove recursively that constitutive equations obtained directly from an arbitrary rheological diagram are identical to those obtained from Eqs.~(\ref{eq:df:der0},\ref{eq:df:derk}) within the dissipation function formalism.